samhuk/exhibitor/contributing/development.md

 #### Common

-The common directory holds all of the Typescript code that is shared by the client and server.
-This is particularly useful for sharing types between client and server.
+The common directory holds all of the Typescript code that is shared by the site client and server.
+This is particularly useful for sharing response types, DTOs, etc.

+### Comp-site

+The Typescript for the Component Site is at `/src/comp-site`.

+The Component Site exists to enable the user to render their components with a React version of their chosing.
+Currently, it is a very small and simple React app that renders the user's components.
+It is rendered inside an iframe element inside exhibitor, essentially being a "child site".
+The Component Site exists in this repository as Typescript.
+For distribution, it is prebuilt (not bundled) into Javascript code with tsc.
+On the user's side, the CLI `start` command completes the build with esbuild, bundling in *their* version of `react` and `react-dom`.

 ## Linting